ternaus/ternaus.github.io/_posts/2020-08-21-Trained-model-what-is-next.markdown

 This assumption is correct, the web app for a complex project requires skills that Data Scientists may not have.

-But building a simple web app that demonstrates the model is easy.
+Building a simple web app that demonstrates the model is easy.

-I created a separate [github repository](https://github.com/ternaus/retinaface_demo) for a webapp, but you can do it in your repository with the model.
+I created a separate [github repository](https://github.com/ternaus/retinaface_demo) for a web app.
+Still, you can do it in your repository with the model.

-Blog post that describes details: [How to Deploy Streamlit on Heroku](https://towardsdatascience.com/deploy-streamlit-on-heroku-9c87798d2088)
+A blog post that describes details: [How to Deploy Streamlit on Heroku](https://towardsdatascience.com/deploy-streamlit-on-heroku-9c87798d2088)

 ### Step 1: Add code for the app.